sharmavins23/Constraints-Generator/README.md

 Maybe it should be written in Java.

+## Will you extend this project?

+No.

+In all seriousness, feel free to submit a PR.

 # License TL;DR

 This project is distributed under the MIT license.
 This is a paraphrasing of a